 Further experimental work is carried out in fifth year as part of the Marine Simulation class.
 Fifth-year group design teams have access to the laboratory facilities.

 This is used to demonstrate the practical application of theory and also gives you exposure to current engineering practice.

-The use of professional software to solve real engineering problems is introduced in first year and this is reinforced throughout subsequent years.
-You’ll gain exposure to software packages for stability, dynamics and simulation, FEA, hydrodynamics, risk based design as well as other more specialised software packages.
+The use of professional software to solve real engineering problems is introduced in first year and is reinforced throughout subsequent years.
+You’ll gain exposure to software packages for stability, dynamics and simulation, FEA, hydrodynamics, risk-based design as well as other more specialised software packages.

 During term time, we arrange weekly seminars in which leaders and pioneers of the maritime, oil and gas and marine renewables industries visit the department and present to students.
 This is a great way of supplementing your education with the latest developments and gaining industry contacts for your future career.